February 27th, 2014 by Robin

 As many of You know I do a lot of research looking for up and coming artists who are talented enough capture our attention out of an already overloaded wavefront of musical acts coming from all directions and who are also AVAILABLE to play for us here in Chattanooga, TN.

-and the studio recordings on the front page of their website give us an idea of the level of songwriting we may expect. www.TheSoilAndTheSun.com
+The studio recordings on the front page of their website give us an idea of the level of songwriting You may expect. www.TheSoilAndTheSun.com

 I’ve gone out of my way and paid good money to see Sufjian Stevens, Band of Horses, Grizzly Bear and many others including Pink Floyd who I hear slight echoes of in The Soil and Sun.
-At this point this band sound and look way more impressive than most of those cats.. (well Grizzly Bear WAS pretty cool and I liked their opener Beach House, almost as well.. and these women are certainly prettier than Pink Floyd..)
-So this band, at least from a distance looks to be in a league with all those higher profile & higher dollar (for the moment) units.
-Now we have a unique opportunity to see this (7 piece?) full band up close and take in an experience that we may well brag about later when they’re only available in much larger venues.
+At this point this band sound and look way more impressive than most of those cats.. (well Grizzly Bear WAS pretty cool and I liked their opener Beach House, almost as well.. and these women are certainly prettier than Pink Floyd and none of these musicians walked offstage and let a tape loop play like Pink Floyd did when I saw them a couple of decades ago : / ) So this band, at least from a distance looks to be in a league with all those higher profile & higher ticket dollar units.
+For now we have unique opportunities to see this (7 piece?) full band up close and take in an experience that we may well brag about later when they’re only available in much larger venues.
 Or maybe they’ll just go raise kids and get jobs and fade away like so many other great experiments that we are lucky to have records by..
-Sometimes it takes this kind of legwork to get your work noticed, playing in a clean & wholesome church sponsored coffehouse (that serves beer!) with virtually no promotion.
+Sometimes it takes a lot of legwork to get your work noticed.
 I’m picking up the vibe there may be some internally driven purpose behind The Soil and the Sun that only the band can describe driving them forward to produce all this immersion worthy music.
 And maybe someone who spends their most valuable working time scouring the newest digital media will write an article and help propel them even deeper into a sustainable creative lifestyle.
-A sense of community permeates everything I’ve seen from them her.
+A sense of community permeates everything I’ve seen from them.
 That must be how they do it.
-Oh did I not mention they have over 10,000 FB “likes?”
-How does that even happen anyway?
-It looks like I would have heard of them before Eddie’s Attic in Atlanta posted their video in an email.
-I just hope the venue doesn’t lock the drummer up in that humiliating glass outhouse this time…

 Sometimes life gets in the way, sometimes it makes a better artist.
 Over the last few years ArtFRONT has been keeping an eye on the musical projects of Mandi Rae.
 When we first discovered Mandi Rae at an Americana Folk festival near Nashville where the Avett Brothers and Old Crow Medicine Show were just getting their early fan bases started she was a solo folkie storyteller with a guitar who was entertaining enough in that incarnation to get her an opening spot in one of our best attended concerts to date.
 She has sinced developed into a true country poet with a dedicated, tight, swinging full band.
 As a songwriter Mandi Rae knows how to put the hooks into each of her songs.
 Her subject matter is always memorable and her tunes stick in your head like the gum under the seat of an Alabama church pew.
 Earlier performances and recordings put her almost in the arena of comedienne storyteller but several years of growing up, becoming a mom to two little girls and suffering the loss of her husband to an incurable illness has refined her in to one of the more solidly developed artists to emerge from the underground sub-Dixie circuit.
 Birmingham and Nashville have taken notice and Mandi Rae and her band are now poised to start turning heads and developing a widespread fan base starting throughout the southeast then spreading wherever people get a chance to experience one of her solid and melodically satisfying performances.
 This collection of songs and videos are all the recordings that comprised her 2006 full length album called Mandi Rae & Westover Water “Gettaway.”
 I have replaced two of the songs with live video versions from Nashville’s Music City Roots performance which occurred just a couple of weeks after the tragic loss of her husband.
 This was a significant turning point in her style of delivery.
 Making an already potent entertainer who was filled with humor and the ability to grab an audience’s attention, into a mature and intense multifaceted presence who is in the game for the win.
 As focused a performer as anyone out there, the current Mandi Rae shows are worth paying attention to for a lot of reasons.
 Elements of Bob Dylan, Loretta Lynn, and a genuine southern voice that most Americana style performers can only emulate.
 Mandi Rae is the real thing and You need to be paying attention. ~R.